 Nursing Care Plans

-The nursing care plan focuses on preventing the hypersensitivity reaction, controlling the allergens, maintaining airway patency and preventing the occurrence of reversible complications.
+The nursing care plan goals for asthma focus on preventing the hypersensitivity reaction, controlling the allergens, maintaining airway patency, and preventing the occurrence of reversible complications.

 - Ineffective Breathing Pattern